apuder/TRS-IO/README.md

 # TRS-IO

-TRS-IO gives a TRS-80 Model III online capabilities and provides access to a variety of services.
+TRS-IO gives a TRS-80 Model 1/III online capabilities and provides access to a variety of services.
 TRS-IO currently features the following capabilities:

 1. Access to the <a href="https://retrostore.org">RetroStore</a>
 2. <a href="http://frehd.com">FreHD</a> emulation
-3. Access to files mounted on a SMB share
+3. Access to files mounted on a SMB share or located on a micro-SD card
 4. Access to remote servers via TCP
+5. Virtual printer support

+The TRS-IO versions for the Model 1 have some additional features that are explained below.
 The following sections give an overview of TRS-IO as well as setup instructions.
 This Github repository contains the complete source code as well as the KiCad schematics for the PCB (Printed Circuit Board).
 For the following descriptions it is assumed that an assembled TRS-IO